riguelbf/riguelbf/README.md

 ## Trivia about me :zap:

- 🌱 I’m currently learning AWS and GraphQL federation
+ 🌱 I’m currently learning GCP and architecture patterns (EDA, Hexagonal, etc..)
  💬 Ask me about anything about JS or NodeJS <3

 ## 📫 How to reach me: